IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_calendar.md

        <Li>Class Exercise: Resistance / Enemies</li>
        <li>Class Exercise: Your Allies</li>
        <li>Class Exercise: Your mantra, power song, or power move to get you to action.</li>
-       <li>Discuss Process (Research, Design, and Build)

        <li><a href="dm997X_ms_thesis_syllabus.md">Syllabus</a> Q&amp;A</li>
        <li>Discuss Succeeding with your master's dissertation a step-by-step handbook by John Biggam</li>
-       <li>Always report any broken links or typos in the thesis gitbook with a direct message on slack
+       <li>Always report any broken links or typos in the thesis gitbook
-       <li>Discuss Groups A and B</li>
        <li>Discuss Accountability Partners</li>
        <li>Class Discussion: Your Productivity System</li>
     <li>Discuss <a href="http://thesiswhisperer.com/2011/03/24/how-to-write-1000-words-a-day-and-not-go-bat-shit-crazy" target="_blank">How To Write X Number of Words a Day &amp; Not Go Crazy</a></li>
         <li>Overview of <a href="http://personalkanban.com" target="_blank">Personal Kanban</a>, a visual representation of your milestones</li>
-        <li>Discuss "Capture" and "Waiting For" from <a href="http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280/ref=sr_1_1?ie=UTF8&qid=1420844841&sr=8-1&keywords=getting+things+done" target="_blank">Getting Things Done: The Art of Stress-Free Productivity</a> by David Allen
         <li>Overview of <a href="http://www.lifeclever.com/how-to-unschedule-your-work-and-enjoy-guilt-free-play" target="_blank">Neil Fiore’s Unschedule</a></li>
         <li>Overview of <a href="http://pomodorotechnique.com" target="_blank">The Pomodoro Technique</a></li>
         <li>Overview of <a href="http://rescuetime.com" target="_blank">RescueTime</a> and <a href="http://zapier.com" target="_blank">Zapier</a>, an alternative to <a href="https://ifttt.com/" target="_blank">ifttt</a></li>